NextGenRF-Design-Inc/iio-oscilloscope/docs/BuildingLinux.md

 The application, bsp, boot-loader, and all necessary files are built using a single build script.
 The script fetches the latest sources from Analog Devices and Xilinx and compiles the source code for NextGenRF Design hardware platforms.

 Before executing the script the Petalinux environment path must be setup as shown below.
+This path is dependent on the location installed on your machine and may be different from below.

 ```bash
 source ~/tools/Xilinx/petalinux/2019.1/settings.sh